kixelo/Search-file-in-Computer/README.md

 # Search-file-in-Computer
-This script allows you to search file/ folder in computer/ directory .
+This script allows you to search file/ folder in computer/ directory, and it will return an absolute path of searching file/ folder.

 ## Online IDE Application that I used for coding part
 ```